FloaterTS/RTSUnityGameLicenta/README.md

 - Finalized map with level design and resource field placement.

 - Complete game design with level start, finish and goal accomplishment.

+Game presentation with some of the implemented mechanics can be found here:
+- to be added soon -

+Game -in development- can be downloaded here:
+- to be added soon -

+Game documentation can be found here:
+- to be added soon -